lacanoid/pgddl/README.md

   are part of a constraint with ADD CONSTRAINT and such.
 - No shell access or shell commands with hairy options required (for running pg_dump), just use SELECT!

+Some disadvantages:

+- Not all Postgres objects are supported.
+It provides support for the basic user-level objects.
+- It is not well tested at all.
+While it contains a number of regression tests, these can be hardly considered as proofs of correctness.
+Be certain there are bugs.
+Use at your own risk!
+- It is kind of slow-ish for complicated stuff stuff

 It is currently rather incomplete, but still useful.
-It provides support for the basic user-level objects.

 Tested on PostgreSQL 9.6.
 Might work with earlier versions.

 Plans on how to make this support newer fetures AND older servers are being considered.